Decoy4ever/css-exercises/grid/01-grid-layout-1/README.md

 ### Self Check

 - The gap is 15px
-- The grid has two columns
+- The grid has two columns : 2 horizontal tracks -> 1 - 3 horizontal grid  lines
-- The grid has four rows
+- The grid has four rows : 4 vertical tracks -> 1 - 5 vertical grid lines
 - The second column is three times larger than the first
 - The third row is five times larger than the others
 - The header and footer elements span across both columns